 Last fall our columnist the innovation architect Doug Collins began the tale of how the Dirty Maple Flooring Company came to embrace the Digital Age through the practice of collaborative innovation.
 The latest episode appears below.
 Readers may navigate the full series here.

 Successful advocacy means knowing which lever to pull when, with what people.
 The Digital Age may change the levers, but not the need to pull them.

-Charlie and Frankie sat in the white, wrought-iron chairs that the St. Regis Hotel had set on the main terrace.
+Charlie and Frankie sat in the white, wrought-iron chairs that the Monarch Beach Resort had set on the main terrace.
 It was summer and sunny.
 The breeze off the Pacific Ocean served as a natural air conditioner, cooling guests and staff alike.